csiro-data-school/extending_visualisations/_episodes/03-Interactivity-with-shiny.md

 When writing a Shiny app, your code will be broken up into two separate parts.

-### UI
+### User Interface
-The first is the user interface of the app.
+The first is the user interface (UI) of the app.
 This contains all of the inputs that your end user will be able to control, and the outputs that they will see.
 The final result of your UI code is a single HTML page that can be opened in a web browser.